Perfect Grand Canyon, Zion, and Bryce Canyon Road Trip Itinerary

 Mt.
 Carmel Highway and Canyon Overlook Trail

-If you start Angels Landing first thing in the morning, you’ll probably finish around lunchtime, and your legs will probably feel like jello!
+If you start Angels Landing first thing in the morning, you should finish around lunchtime, and your legs will probably feel like jello!
 I recommend grabbing lunch at one of the many places in Springdale and relax for a few hours.

-I promise this hike is doable after hiking Angels Landing.
+The Zion Canyon Overlook Trail is the perfect short hike after conquering Angels Landing.
 It’s only about a mile roundtrip, and relatively easy, but the views are absolutely gorgeous.
-It’s a great place to watch the sunset!
+It’s also a great place to watch the sunset!

 Pick Up the Narrows Gear